FaisalAl-Tameemi/web-dev-foundations/content/__ch2_50_basic_html_tags.md

 The `<body>` tag is where we will place the content that we want to display within our page.
 This means all the `<p>` tags and the `<a>` tags go into the `<body>` tag.

 The goal of HTML tags is to be as descriptive as possible of the content they contain.
 This is what we refer to as __Semantic Tags__.
+An example of those include `<footer>` which clearly describes the content of the footer of the page.
+Another one is `<hav>` which describes a navigation menu or bar.

 ----